wq/wq/docs/guides/setup-wq-with-apache-postgresql.md

 If you plan on using wq's optional npm integration, you will also need to install node and npm.
 If you do so, we recommend installing from NodeSource.
 You can also install npm from Ubuntu universe, but (as of this writing) that requires 563MB of dependencies including the deprecated Python 2.

+> Note: wq currently supports Node 14 and npm 6.
+Support for Node 16 and npm 7 / 8 will be added in a future release.

 ```bash
 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 sudo apt install nodejs